Anreol/TurboEdition/Builds/Package/README.md

 		- Reworked a bit to fit 3D: Any midair jump that isn't forward will perform a dash.
 Gain an extra jump in the first and every 5 stacks.
 	- New War Declaration (Void Warbanner)
 		- On Teleporter Activation -> Start of each stage.
 Gives a wider range of buffs but is extremely more temporal.
+	- Broken Fiber Cable
+		- Now has an achievement: "Host?"

 * At first was against porting Angel Wings as you spend most of the end-game mid air, but it might be a good bonus early-game.
 Thieves' Hat is meant to be an alternative for Hopoo Feather, as the green pool is kinda bloated, but at the same time to not compete or replace it*